timmy1420/linux_scripts/README.md

 # My Bash scripts
 This is a collection of my scripts made in bash for my daily/weekly tasks.

-Feel free to use for you own distribution.
+Feel free to use for your own distribution.

 # My setup (and tested on):
 - OS: Arch Linux